JonBenét Ramsey’s father: Make murder of children a federal crime

-(NewsNation) — The father of JonBenét Ramsey, a 6-year-old Colorado girl who was mysteriously killed in 1996, is determined to make sure alleged mistakes made in his daughter’s investigation won’t be repeated.
+(NewsNation) — The father of JonBenét Ramsey, the 6-year-old Colorado girl who was mysteriously killed in 1996, is determined to make sure alleged mistakes made in his daughter’s investigation won’t be repeated.

 John Ramsey told NewsNation’s Elizabeth Vargas about a new mission: Make the murder of children a federal crime.